Clastify logo

 Keep two main limitations in mind.

-First, real particles occupy space.
-At high pressure, the gas is squeezed into a smaller volume, so the particles’ own volume becomes a noticeable fraction of the total volume.
+First, real particles take up space.
+At high pressure, the gas is squeezed into a smaller volume, so the volume of the particles becomes a noticeable fraction of the total volume.
 The “negligible volume” assumption is no longer safe.

-Second, real particles attract each other.
+Second, real particles attract one another.
 At low temperature, particles have lower kinetic energy, so intermolecular attractions affect their motion and collisions more strongly.
-The “no intermolecular forces” assumption becomes weak, and collisions can’t be treated as perfectly ideal rebounds.
+The “no intermolecular forces” assumption becomes weak, and collisions can no longer be treated as perfectly ideal rebounds.

 Conditions for greatest deviation